 There is a defence of duress, requiring disproof by the prosecution: Crimes Act s.322O.
 Part of the definition of the defence of duress is that the person reasonably believes that (i) a threat of harm has been made that will be carried out unless an offence is committed; and (ii) carrying out the conduct is the only reasonable way that the threatened harm can be avoided.
 By Parker (a Pseudonym) v R VSCA 101, (though primarily concerned with an earlier duress provision) the reasonableness of the belief refers to a reasonable person possessing the personal characteristics of the accused that might have affected the accused’s appreciation of the circumstances.
 A further part of the definition is that the conduct is a reasonable response to the threat.
 By Parker this reasonableness refers to the circumstances as a reasonable person, possessing the personal characteristics of the accused, would have perceived them to be.
 By s.322O, in the case of murder the belief must be that the threat is to inflict death or really serious injury.

-There is a defence of sudden or extraordinary emergency, requiring disproof by the prosecution: Crimes Act s.322R; Loung v DPP (Cth) VSCA 296 (on a similar defence to Commonwealth offences by Criminal Code 10.3, claim by accused that participation in attempted drug offence was immediate and in fear of being killed by others; Stevens v R HCA 65, (2005) 227 CLR 319 on a similar defence under Queensland law, claim by accused that act causing death was attempted prevention of suicide (raising also issue of lack of intent).
+There is a defence of sudden or extraordinary emergency, requiring disproof by the prosecution: Crimes Act s.322R; Loung v DPP (Cth) VSCA 296 on a similar defence to Commonwealth offences by Criminal Code 10.3, claim by accused that participation in attempted drug offence was immediate and in fear of being killed by others; Stevens v R HCA 65, (2005) 227 CLR 319 on a similar defence under Queensland law, claim by accused that act causing death was attempted prevention of suicide (raising also issue of lack of intent).
 By s.322R, in the case of murder (in addition to other belief elements) there must be belief that the threat is to inflict death or really serious injury.

 Except for treason or murder, there is for a woman a defence of marital coercion, requiring disproof by the prosecution: Crimes Act s.336; R v G.J.
 Williams Court of Appeal (Vic) 16 October 1997.